eddyc/CsoundAU/README.md

 Enables running Csound instruments or effects as AudioUnits for use in Logic, GarageBand etc.

 ## Dependencies
+- Xcode 6+
-Xcode 6+, AU Lab (available as part of Audio Tools for Xcode from https://developer.apple.com/downloads/)
+- AU Lab (available as part of Audio Tools for Xcode from https://developer.apple.com/downloads/)
+- Csound

 ## Description